Spicy title, but it’s true.

 Steal this formula for yourself

-I’m pretty happy about how this turned out and wanted to share this system with anyone that wants to give it a shot.
+I’m pretty happy about how this turned out and wanted to share this system with anyone who wants to give it a shot.

 The good thing is that it can be applied to any quote niche, whether it’s sports, finance, motivational speakers, or whatever else you’re willing to collect.